kkk324/BinaryNet-Caffe2/README.md

 ## TODO:
 - [x] MNIST with LeNet
 - [x] MNIST with layers from QNN paper, without Batch Normalization, without Binarization.
-- [ ] MNIST with layers from QNN paper, with Batch Normalization, without Binarization.(in progress)
+- [x] MNIST with layers from QNN paper, with Batch Normalization, without Binarization.
-- [ ] Binarization functions
+- [ ] Binarization functions (in progress)
 - [ ] Layers with Binarization
 - [ ] MNIST with layers from QNN paper, with Batch Normalization, with Binarization.
-- [ ] Testing and debugging (in progress)
+- [ ] Testing and debugging
 - [ ] Training / evaluation on other dataset

 ## Acknowledgment